wangxiaomo/rivercrab/README.rst

       }
   ]

-As for right now, there can be only one user.
+As for right now, RiverCrab supports one user account and a single forum only.
+Also, the default ``delete_filter`` implementation only understand `Baidu Tieba`_ now.
-Later version will have support for more than one user.
+Later versions may have support for broader usage.

 Usage
 =====